Parity-Platform/dimEBD/README.md

 ## 📝 Overview
 This project is a **Virtual Reality training simulation** built in **Unity**.
-Its goal is to provide electricians with a safe, immersive environment to practice the **installation of Electric Vehicle (EV) chargers**.
+It's goal is to provide electricians with a safe, immersive environment to practice the **installation of Electric Vehicle (EV) chargers**.

 Currently, the simulation includes a step where the user connects a cable to a **tester box**, which validates whether the cable is **functional** or **faulty**.